Weighted Synthetic Controls for Incrementality Testing: The Complete Marketing Guide (2026)

 Stop guessing.
 Start proving.
 Here’s how weighted synthetic controls make incrementality testing results tight enough to take to your CFO.

-Incrementality testing answers one question: Would these sales have happened without the ads?
+Incrementality testing answers one question.
+Would these sales have happened if the ads were off?

 That is not fraud.
-It is overlap, bad attribution windows, and a lack of a counterfactual.
-Incrementality fixes that by comparing a test group (ads on) to a control group (ads off).
-The difference is your true incremental lift.
+It is overlap, bad attribution windows, and no counterfactual.
+The fix is comparing a test group with ads to a control group without ads.
+The gap is the true lift.
+Google describes Conversion Lift the same way.
+Treatment, control, measure the difference.

-Here’s the catch: most incrementality studies don’t fail because there was no lift.
+Here is the catch most teams miss.
+Most incrementality tests do not fail because there was no lift.
 They fail because the control group was wrong.

 The problem is not the math.
 It is the setup.